albertotonda/albertotonda.github.io/content/publication/dicarlo-2011-covariance/index.md

   paper presents and discusses an original methodology based on a Covariance Matrix Adaptation Evolution Strategy (CMA‐ES), suited for stochastic optimization of complex problems.
+featured: false
+publication: '*Proceedings of International Symposium on Olfaction and Electronic Nose 2011*'
+doi: 10.1063/1.3626293
 links:
 - name: URL
   url: https://doi.org/10.1063/1.3626293
 ---